cits3007/cits3007.github.io/assets/assignments/project-spec.md

 b. be properly documented.

-The documentation requirement means that, at minimum, all functions should have a comment just above them describing what the function does; functions forming part of the API (and any particularly important internal functions) should have a *documentation block* parseable by [Doxygen][doxygen].
+The documentation requirement means that, at minimum, all functions should have a comment just above them describing what the function does.

+Functions forming
+part of the API (and any particularly important internal functions) should have a *documentation block* parseable by [Doxygen][doxygen].
+(The Caesar and \vig encryption and decryption functions in `crypto.h` already have documentation blocks written for them, so you do not need to write them.)

 When writing documentation, you may assume

-a.  that readers have read the two file format specifications and the `p_and_p.h`
+a.  that readers have read this project specification and the `crypto.h`
     header file, so you need not repeat information from them;
-b.  that any function with a prototype in the `p_and_p.h` header file forms
+b.  that any function with a prototype in the `crypto.h` header file forms
     part of the API; and
 c.  that if you are unable to complete all the project by the time of submission, there
     is no need to write documentation for functions you haven't completed.